acpennington/GoatController/docs/cardnotes.md

 - Maharaghi: Will require significant scripting
 - Outstanding Dog Marron: Requires shuffle button (see ticket #227)
 - Recycle: Requires some sort of bottom of the deck script.
+- Good Goblin Housekeeping: also requires the bottom of the deck script
 - Roc from the Valley of Haze: Requires shuffle button (see ticket #227)
 - It is debatable (and almost entirely irrelevant) as to whether or not Tyler the Great Warrior is legal in Goat Format.
 It has not been added for now.
 - White Magician Pikeru: See D.D.
 Dynamite.